-This report contains fourteen (14) property and inventory audits.
-Our property audits indicated that the fourteen (14) locations in the report complied with prescribed policies and procedures.
+This report contains twenty-four (24) property and inventory audits.
+Our property audits indicated that twenty-four (24) locations in the report complied with prescribed policies and procedures.

 We wish to express our appreciation to the administration and staff of the various schools and departments for their cooperation and courtesies extended during our audits.